 Countercyclical capital buffer

 Banks should build a capital buffer when financial imbalances build up.
 This reserve is called a countercyclical capital buffer.
-The buffer rate is set by the Ministry of Finance each quarter, with Norges Bank in an advisory capacity.
+The buffer rate is set by Norges Bank each quarter.

 In the event of a severe economic downturn and clearly reduced access to credit, the buffer should be lowered.
 If the buffer functions as intended, banks will tighten lending to a lesser extent in a downturn.
 This may mitigate possible procyclical effects of banks' lending practices.

-The Ministry of Finance is responsible for setting the countercyclical capital buffer rate each quarter.
-Norges Bank has been tasked with preparing a decision basis for and advising the Ministry on the appropriate rate.
+Norges Bank is responsible for setting the countercyclical capital buffer rate each quarter.
 In its work to prepare the decision basis, Norges Bank exchanges relevant information and assessments with Finanstilsynet (Financial Supervisory Authority of Norway).
 The decision basis is published in Norges Bank's Monetary Policy Report with financial stability assessment.
-Norges Bank's advice regarding the countercyclical capital buffer and a summary of the decision basis are submitted to the Ministry of Finance in connection with the publication of the Report.
-The advice is published when the Ministry has made its decision.

 A contribution to financial stability